MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-architecture-pattern.md

 |Scale limits|Throughput is established through testing.
 The throughput of the overall stamp is limited to the least performant resource.
 Stamp throughput needs to estimate the high-level of demand caused by a failover to another stamp.|
 |Availability/disaster recovery|Because of the temporary nature of stamps, disaster recovery is done by redeploying the stamp.
 If resources are in an unhealthy state, the stamp, as a whole, can be destroyed and redeployed.

+## Design areas
+We recommend that you use the provided design guidance to navigate the key design decisions to reach an optimal solution.
+For information, see [What are the key design areas?](/azure/architecture/framework/mission-critical/mission-critical-overview#what-are-the-key-design-areas)

 ## Baseline examples for containerized applications

 The baseline examples serve as the north star architecture for containerized mission-critical applications.
 While there are many possible options for container orchestrators, Kubernetes is widely adopted across many industries.
 The baseline uses Azure Kubernetes Service (AKS) as the application platform.